What can I put in my benchtop compost caddy?

 Non-compostable materials

-Check with your local council
+Check with your local council (composting rules and guidelines)

-These are general guidelines but, if you’re sending your contributions off to be commercially composted, it always pays to check with your local council or the facility themselves to see if they have specific exclusions.
-If you’re home composting, by following these guidelines, you’ll be well on your way to creating rich, healthy compost that will benefit your garden and reduce your environmental impact.
+These are general guidelines, but if you’re sending your contributions off to be commercially composted, it always pays to check with your local council or the composting facility to see if they have specific exclusions.

 Happy composting!